dxw/playbook/playbook.md

 If you need to use a personal device but cannot take these sorts of measures, you should get permission first.

+### Report a lost or stolen device used for work

+* Submit an urgent ticket by sending an email to support-emergency@dxw.com stating which work device was lost or stolen and when the incident had occured.

+* Our support staff will be immediately notified, at any time of day.

 ### Expenses

 From time to time, some of us spend our own money at work.
 Most often, this is